Subjects Studied in Senior School

 Fourth Form (Year 9)

-Currently all students choose to study two languages in Fourth Form, building on previous knowledge gained in our Prep School and other feeder schools.
-In order to motivate students in French we offer a bespoke course which allows students to develop a better understanding of the French speaking world.
-Additionally, students learn about France from a cultural perspective and also have the opportunity to study a French film.
-Students benefit from a wide range of teaching styles and have the opportunity to develop their language skills in many interesting and exciting ways.
+Currently all pupils choose to study two languages in Fourth Form, building on previous knowledge gained in our Prep School and other feeder schools.
+In order to motivate pupils in French we offer a bespoke course which allows pupils to develop a better understanding of the French-speaking world.
+Additionally, pupils learn about France from a cultural perspective and also have the opportunity to study a French film.
+Pupils benefit from a wide range of teaching styles and have the opportunity to develop their language skills in many interesting and exciting ways.
 Grammar remains an important focus and students find that they are able to make the transition to GCSE seamlessly.
-In the summer term of the 4th form students have the opportunity to host Swiss students as part of our French Exchange Programme.
+In the summer term of the Fourth Form pupils have the opportunity to host Swiss pupils as part of our French Exchange Programme.

 Lower Fifth and Upper Fifth (Years 10 and 11)

 Why study French at Bishop’s Stortford College?
-At the end of the Fourth Form pupils must choose at least one foreign language which they will pursue to GCSE in the Lower Fifth.
-Not surprisingly, many students are eager to continue studying French, either as single linguists or, indeed, combined with German or Spanish.
+At the end of the Fourth Form pupils must choose at least one foreign language which they will pursue to GCSE.
+Not surprisingly, many pupils are eager to continue studying French, either as single linguists or, indeed, combined with German or Spanish.

-The French GCSE is a dynamic, highly motivating course which strives to enthuse students and enable them to communicate effectively in the target language.
-At the same time the French GCSE provide all students with a suitable basis for further study and practical use of the language
+The French GCSE is a dynamic, highly motivating course which strives to enthuse pupils and enable them to communicate effectively in the target language.
+At the same time the French GCSE provide all pupils with a suitable basis for further study and practical use of the language.